 Ruby Lindner has a cross-cultural soul and sensibility.
 A first generation American with familial and cultural roots in Germany, Ruby grew up in the mountains of Colorado.
 She spent her college years in Paris, and her twenties in Berlin.
 Ruby moved to Seattle in 1989.
 In Seattle, Ruby discovered the ideal environment to support her need for inner balance.
 The ready access to nature and the beauty of the Pacific Northwest felt like home, feeding her body and spirit; while the vibrant arts and cultural community, nourished her mind and imagination.
 The artistic expression of her cross-cultural pollination makes for an eclectic aesthetic.
 It is punctuated with the color, rhythms and humor of the duality of her life experiences.
 Those experiences play out directly in her abstract paintings.

 Ruby’s work is held in private collections in the USA, Canada, Germany, France and the Island of Réunion.
-Her work has been exhibited at galleries and public exhibits in the greater Seattle area and in Ventura, CA. Her paintings are regularly shown at UPFront Gallery in Issaquah, Tsuga Fine Arts in Bothell, and ryan james fa, Artwork Subscription Program.
-Her wearable artwork textiles have been featured in Aspen Magazine and are available at boutiques in Santa Fe and Aspen and at UPFront Gallery in Issaquah.
-Ruby lives in Bellevue, WA with her husband, Jeff and her much-loved shiba inu, Riki.
+Her work has been exhibited at galleries and public exhibits in the greater Seattle area and in Ventura, CA. Her paintings are shown at ryan james fine arts, in Kirkland, WA and are available through the ryan james fa art rental program.
+Her wearable artwork textiles have been featured in Aspen Magazine and have been sold at boutiques in Santa Fe, NM and Aspen, CO.
+Ruby lives in Bellevue, WA with her much-loved shiba inu, Riki.